 Are you ready to build a shed in your backyard in Indiana, but don’t know where to start?
 Navigating the legal requirements for new construction can be confusing.
 In this blog, we’ll cover everything you need to know in order to get a shed permit in Indiana.
-From what size shed requires a permit, to the steps for getting your permit, and even if you can utilize your shed as a dwelling unit.
+From what size shed requires a permit, to the steps for getting your shed permits, and even if you can utilize your shed as a dwelling unit.
 We’ll ensure that you construct a shed that’s not only safe, but complies with your local regulations.
+Understanding shed permits is essential throughout this process.

 Do I Need A Building Permit For A Shed in Indiana?

-Yes, you will need to get a permit if the shed you’re planning to build a shed with a floor area that is greater than 120 square feet, as outlined in the 2012 International Building Code that Indiana has adopted.
-This may vary depending on where exactly you live in Indiana.
-It’s best to check with your local building, zoning, or permit office to determine the exact permit requirements in your area.
+Yes, you will need to get a permit if the structure you’re planning to build has a floor area that is greater than 120 square feet, as outlined in the 2012 International Building Code that Indiana has adopted.

 Can I Build A Shed Without A Permit in Indiana?

-Yes, the state of Indiana does not require a permit for single-story detached sheds that have a floor area of 120 square feet or less.
+Yes, the state of Indiana does not require a permit for single-story detached structures that have a floor area of 120 square feet or less.
 This may not be the case depending on where you reside in Indiana.
-Permits are important as they certify that your building has been constructed safely and securely, and can even increase the value of your property.
-It’s always best to check with your local government to find out if you need a permit for your shed.

 How Big Can A Shed Be Without A Permit in Indiana?